To view the interview with Prof Daniel O'Donnel on the Visionary Cross Project CLICK HERE

 Ruthwell Church is the oldest building in South West Scotland still in regular public use.
-It is a painted rubble kirk which began as a long narrow medieval church.
-The Murray Isle was added in the 17th Century and the apse, which houses the cross, was added in 1886.
+It is a painted rubble kirk, which began as a long narrow medieval church.
+The Murray Aisle was added in the 17th Century and the apse, which houses the cross, was added in 1886.
 It is in a remarkable state of repair both outside and in.

 Our united congregation was formed in 2011 from the linked parishes of Cummertrees, Mouswald and Ruthwell.
 Our place of worship is Ruthwell Church and the two church buildings at Cummertrees and Mouswald have now been closed.

-The united parish lies along the beautiful Solway Coast between the towns of Annan and Dumfries, in the rural villages and hamlets around Collin, Mouswald, Ruthwell Station, Clarencefield, Ruthwell, Cummertrees and Powfoot as well as in the larger town of Dumfries, Annan and Lochmaben.
+The united parish lies along the beautiful Solway Coast between the towns of Annan and Dumfries.
+The congregations live in and around the rural villages and hamlets of Collin, Mouswald, Ruthwell Station, Clarencefield, Ruthwell, Cummertrees and Powfoot as well as in the larger towns of Dumfries, Annan and Lochmaben.

-The parish has one primary school at Cummertrees, which is well renowned in the area and local secondary schools in Dumfries and Annan.
+The parish has one primary school at Cummertrees, which is well renowned in the area and there are local secondary schools in Dumfries and Annan.

-The Parish attracts people from around the world to visit the ancient Ruthwell Cross and the 12th Century font in the church, the Trustee Savings Bank Museum in Ruthwell Village and just outside the village, The Brow Well, with its historic connection to our national bard Robert Burns, who bathed their shortly before he died.
+The Parish attracts people from around the world to visit the ancient Ruthwell Cross, a magnificent 7th century Anglo Saxon preaching cross and the oldest cross of its kind on mainland UK.
+The church also houses a magnificent 12th century font.
+The Trustee Savings Bank Museum, is in Ruthwell Village and is famously the oldest savings bank in the world, founded by the Reverend Henry Duncn, minister of the parish in the 18th century.
+Just outside the village, you can find The Brow Well, with its historic connection to our national bard Robert Burns, who bathed there shortly before he died.

 The local area boasts two golf courses within the parish at Powfoot and Hoddom and several more in the surrounding area.
-There are many accessible walks along the miles of shore and forests in the parish, through which the National Cycle Route also runs.
-We have Hotels and wedding venues at Comlongon Castle in the village of Clarencefield and Hetland Hall just outside of Mouswald.
-The Powfoot Hotel has recently reopened in Powfoot village and Clarencefield is home to The Farmers Inn.
+There are many accessible walks along the miles of shore and forests in the parish and the National Cycle Route also runs through the parish and the vllage of Ruthwell.
+We have Hotels and wedding venues at Hetland Hall Hotel near Carrutherston, The Farmers Inn in the village of Clarencefield and The Powfoot Hotel n Powfoot village.

 Our last full time minister, Jim Williamson, retired in 2009 and initially we were fortunate to have the excellent pastoral care and leadership of Rev Neil Campbell as our interim moderator, with Rev Logan Kirk as pulpit supply.
-Rev Kirk subsequently took over as Interim moderator and has since retired, with position currently being ably handled by Rev Bill Holland.
-For several years, we have been grateful for the attention of our Locum Minister, Rev Gerald Moule from Moffat, who has continued to encourage this successful union until such times as we find a suitable candidate for our vacancy here at Ruthwell Church.
-We have all prayed and worked together towards this successful union of our three charges.
+Rev Kirk subsequently took over as Interim moderator and has since passed away, We were indeed fortunated to be ably handled by Rev Bill Holland for several years, who retired through ill health but is thriving in his retirement in Dumfries.
+We have been grateful for the attention of our Locum Minister, Rev Gerald Moule from Moffat, who has continued to encourage this successful union .

 We have a very active Kirk Session of twenty one elders who are joined by a further five to form the Congregational Board, all of whom work hard to ensure that the parish is in good spiritual health and organise various events as well as fund raising.

-Fellowship was the aspect of Church Life, which brought most joy to our member.
-There was a real sense that we have an opportunity, through our union of reaching out into the community and sharing God's love and message with young and old.
+Fellowship is the aspect of Church Life, which bringa most joy to our members.
+There is a real sense that we have an opportunity, through our union of reaching out into the community and sharing God's love and message with young and old..